Session Catalog

 Getting Started with Canvas New Quizzes

-Facilitators: Holly Barber, Instructional Designer, Center for Faculty Excellence (CFE) & Anna Rood, Instructional Designer, Center for Faculty Excellence (CFE)
+• Holly Barber, Instructional Designer, Center for Faculty Excellence (CFE)

-In this workshop, you will learn how to create a quiz in Canvas and how to set up quiz settings.
+In this workshop, you will learn how to create a New Quiz in Canvas and how to set up quiz settings.
 New Quizzes is an updated assessment engine that integrates with Canvas and replaces the Classic Quizzes functionality.
 You will explore new question types such as Categorization, Ordering, and Hot Spots as well as discuss how to manage item banks.
 You will have an opportunity to create questions in an item bank in one of your Canvas courses and utilize the item bank in a quiz.

 In this session, you will: